7 Important Email KPIs To Track Performance and How to Improve Them

 You can combine your site’s user data with Facebook’s user data about age, location, and interests to further fine-tune your retargeting and up your ROI.

 For example, since most college parents are probably at least 40 years old, you can limit your retargeting ad to people who spent time on your college parenting blog, and who fit the age range of a likely parent.
 Age is an easy way to winnow out any strange outliers who are inexplicably shopping for graduation gifts for their nonexistent child (eesh).

 Next, your existing data may show that women living in certain parts of the country tend to convert more than other sub-groups of your customer base.
 If you really want to get mom to buy that furniture for her daughter, you can tailor your ad to speak directly to mothers of college students who have an interest in fine furniture, have visited your site, and are likely to buy.

 If you want to take advantage of the power of retargeting ASAP but don’t have the time or manpower to dedicate to learning and executing the finer points of pixeling and Google Analytics, College Marketing Group is here to help.

 We’re a college advertising service with years of experience in digital marketing to college students and their parents.
 Our pros stay on top of the latest trends in college marketing and know the best practices for maximizing your advertising dollar while getting the results you seek.

-Learn more about our Facebook advertising services »
+Contact us to learn more about our Facebook advertising services »